Immortal1206/iter.js/README.md

-# iterator that supports lazy evaluation and chain methods
+# immutable iterator that supports lazy evaluation and chain methods

 for more infomation about `Maybe`, `Just` and `Nothing`, see [error-null-handle](https://github.com/Immortal1206/error-null-handle)